hdsd1007/1D-Convection-Diffusion-Solvers/README.md

 Where:

-- $phi$ is the dependent variable (e.g., temperature, concentration).
+- $\phi$ is the dependent variable (e.g., temperature, concentration).

-- $rho$ is the fluid density.
+- $\rho$ is the fluid density.

 - U is the fluid velocity.

-- $gamma$ is the diffusion coefficient (e.g., thermal conductivity for heat transfer, mass diffusivity for species transport).
+- $\gamma$ is the diffusion coefficient (e.g., thermal conductivity for heat transfer, mass diffusivity for species transport).

 - S is the source term.